 There is, however, on final option.
 It is possible that, in this particular context, “enlightenment” may not be best way of translating Aufklärung: perhaps Nietzsche was using it, not to designate the movement that we know as “the Enlightenment,” but instead in the broader sense of conveying information or as educating someone about something.
 Whatever its shortcomings, this interpretation of the text at least has the virtue of echoing the way in the which Schopenhauer had been characterized in the third of the Untimely Meditations: “Schopenhauer als Erzieher” (“Schopenhauer as Educator”).
 The term Aufklärung turns up three times in section 5 of the discussion and is used there in the more general sense of “enlightening” or “informing” someone about something.
 I am not particularly wedded to this interpretation and would be interested in seeing what others might make of Nietzsche’s note.
 But this reading does allow us to make a bit more sense of Nietzsche’s text and the diagram that he draws, even though it comes at the price of forcing us to abandon the idea that Nietzsche is discussing the relationship between what we could call “the Enlightenment” and “the Counter-Enlightenment.”

-In any case, the one lesson that can be taken away from this is that the text we are dealing with is, after all, just a note in a notebook.
-It was something that was unlikely to have been seen by anyone during Nietzsche’s lifetime and I suspect that Nietzsche jotted down in considerably less time than I have spent discussing it.
+In any case, the one lesson that can be taken away from this is that the text with which we are dealing is, after all, a note in a notebook.
+It was something that was unlikely to have been seen by anyone during Nietzsche’s lifetime and it is possible that Nietzsche jotted it down in considerably less time than I have spent discussing it.
 All of this is enough to suggest that Sternhell’s claim that Nietzsche’s use of the term amounts to the “invention” of the concept of “the counter-Enlightenment” is a bit of a stretch.
 And, as we shall see in the next post, his further claim that it was “no accident” that Nietzsche invented the term at this particular moment amounts to little more than whistling in the dark.

 “Gegenaufklärung” Before Nietzsche